ARPANET: Implementation

 The first four nodes were designated as a testbed for developing and debugging the 1822 protocol, which was a major undertaking.
-While they were connected electronically in 1969, network applications were not possible until the Network Control Protocol was implemented in 1970 enabling the first two host-host protocols, remote login (Telnet) and file transfer (FTP) which were specified and implemented between 1969 and 1973.
+While they were connected electronically in 1969, network applications were not possible until the Network Control Program was implemented in 1970, enabling the first two host-host protocols, remote login (Telnet) and file transfer (FTP) which were specified and implemented between 1969 and 1973.
 The network was declared operational in 1971.
 Network traffic began to grow once email was established at the majority of sites by around 1973.